-Early in marriage, I realized that I had no problem allowing my husband to take the lead in our home (though I had ways to go as far as true submission was concerned).
+As a new wife, I learned quickly I had no problem allowing my husband to take the lead (though I had ways to go as far as understanding what submission and partnership were all about).

-As a child, I watched my mum, a strong woman, defer to her husband all her life.
-Dad was king.
+My trusting attitude had a lot to do with my upbringing; I grew up watching my mum, a strong woman, defer to her husband all her life.

-Other wives may not be living with abandonment, just little pockets and gaps where they want their husbands to fill.
+Other wives are not living with total abandonment, just little pockets and gaps where they want their husbands to fill.

 In this case, I believe that it’s important to examine ourselves first before we try to examine our husbands.

 Now I am not suggesting that every man who’s not “stepped up” has a ‘wife-standing-in-the-way’ problem.
 Not at all.

 And am not talking about perfection in leadership either.
 No one is perfect.
 I am talking about the clearly visible areas that need a husbands leadership and guidance.